THE FLU | What’s the difference between a Cold? | How To Avoid It

-Once you have already caught the flu, it will be too late to prepare or go to the store for food or supply.
-You will not be capable of doing any of that, trust me on that, so plan ahead.
+Once you have the flu, it will be too late to prepare or go to the store for food or supply.
+You will not be capable of doing any of that.
+Trust me on that, so plan ahead.

-Although while suffering from the flu, the appetite is suppressed, but having simple ready-meals available will save pain and aggravation.
-Keep cans of soup at home!
+While suffering from the flu, the appetite is suppressed.
+But having simple ready-meals available will save pain and aggravation.
+Keep cans of “chicken soup” at home!

 HOW TO AVOID THE FLU